Abstract.

 both the health and future prosperity of India.
 There were

-in India in 1997 and according to a recent World Bank study,
+pollution in India in 1997 and according to a recent World

-poor urban air quality is costing India billions of dollars
+Bank study, poor urban air quality is costing India billions

 can only be walked with a handkerchief held up to your streaming